-Myths to Enhance Winter Stargazing Lavishly endowed with brilliant stars and a splendid array of constellations, the winter sky is also imbued with a rich body of myth and legend.
-The following are Greek in origin:
+Myths to Enhance Winter Stargazing

+Lavishly endowed with brilliant stars and a splendid array of constellations, the winter sky is also imbued with a rich body of myth and logend.
+The following are Grook in origin:

-Orion: Although described as "the tallest and most beautiful of men," Orion appears to have been an ill-fated lover.
-Legend relates that as he attempted to elope with Merope, her disapproving father put out Orion's eyes and left him on the seashore to die.
+say is and information with a tract body to my and legend.
+The following are Groek in origin: Orion: Although described as "the tallest and most beautiful of men," Orion appears to have been an ill-fated lover, Legend relates that as he attempted to elope with Morope, her disapproving father put out Orion's eyes and left him on the seashore to die.
 By following the sound of hammer on anvil, Orion made his way to the forge of Vulcan, god of fire and metalworking, who dispatched a Cyclops to carry Orion to a mountain top.
 There he stood facing the Sun until his sight was restored.
 According to another tale Orion fell in love with the moon-goddess.
-The sungod did not approve and, flooding his golden rays over Orion, invited the moon-goddess to test her skill in archery by shooting arrows at the gleaming mark.
-Winging a shaft, she inadvertently slew her lover hidden in the gleaming rays.
-Anguished.
-She appealed to Jove, who placed Orion in the heavens so that she might gaze upon him as she sails in her silver chariot.
-In yet another legend Jupiter turned the Pleiades [seven beautiful sisters] into doves to enable them to escape the attentions of Orion.
-Gemii: Pollux and Castor, twin sons of
+The sunged did not approve and, flooding his golden rays over Orion, invited the moon-goddess to test her skill in archery by shooting arrows at the gleaming mark.
+Winging a shaft, she inadvortently slew her lover hidden in the gleaming rays.
+Anguished, she appealed to jove, who placed Orion in the heavens so that she might gaze upon him as she sails in her silver chariot.
+In yet another legged Jupifer turned the Pleiades (seven beautiful sisters) into doves to enable them to escape the attentions of Orion.